 That said, some categories do perform better than others.
 Services like the following earn the most money:

-• Copywriting.
+- Copywriting.
 Good marketing copy is what ultimately sells a product.
 And there are so many websites out there today, someone needs to create all of that content!

-• Graphic design.
+- Graphic design.
 Much like copywriting, all of these sites online today need someone to create the design elements.
 Good design can make or a break or a website.

-• Social Media Marketing.
+- Social Media Marketing.
 I see many buyer requests on Fiverr for social media managers.
 Many people are clueless at social media, but there are also plenty of people that are not, but simply don’t have the time to run all elements of their business.

-• Video Content.
+- Video Content.
 Videos are a key part of marketing strategies for companies today.
 Videos are on every page you see.
 Think how many times a day you watch videos on your social media timeline, never mind every other site.
 There’s money to be made!

-• Virtual Assistants.
+- Virtual Assistants.
 VAs are in high demand right now.
 Again, many people are just too busy doing other things and will happily pay good money for a professional to make their lives a bit easier.

-• Web development.
+- Web development.
 There are multiple elements to designing and building websites, as well as multiple platforms and languages.
 The more skills you have, the more money you can make out of building websites.

 Get Started on Fiverr – Final Thoughts

 So now you know exactly how to start on Fiverr.
-You’ve heard my story and you have seen how it’s possible to quit your job in order to freelance.
+You’ve heard my story about quitting a job to become a full-time freelance gambling writer.
 You’ve even read my advice on how to get set up.
-So now there’s only one thing left to do.
+So now there’s only one thing left to do.Â

 Go out there and start your own freelancing journey.
 No excuses.
 You can do it.
 It’s time to put your newfound knowledge to the test and get started with Fiverr.
 Good luck!